kamaroly/ecto_entity/guides/introduction/Getting Started.md

 # What Ecto Repo to use for the entity
 config :ecto_entity, app_name: :your_ecto_elixir_app_name

+# Configure you pub server like the following.
+config :ecto_entity, pubsub_server: Ecto.Entity.PubSub
 ```

 ## Adding Entity To Your Schema